Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 Step 11: add the belly – draw a curving line between circle 1 (at about 6 o’clock) and 2 (at about 7 o’clock).

 Step 12: draw the first hind leg – continuing the back line from step 10, draw around the leg guide.
-Add bumps where the hook, fetlock joint, and hoof are.
+Add bumps at the hook, fetlock joint, and hoof.
 Keep drawing the line up into the body to indicate the thigh.

 Step 13: draw the first front leg – similar to step 12, draw around the leg guide.
-Add bumps where the knee, fetlock joint, and hoof are.
+Add bumps at the knee, fetlock joint, and hoof.
 Continue the line into the body as well.
 This helps to show which leg is facing us.

-Step 14: add the horse head – similar to the legs, draw around the head guides and add bumps around the bottom of the trapeze to indicate the chin, mouth, and nostrils.
+Step 14: draw a horse head – similar to the legs, draw around the head guides and add bumps around the bottom of the trapeze to indicate the chin, mouth, and nostrils.
 (Draw around the guides, start at 2 o’clock on circle 3, around the trapeze, end at 11 o’clock).